proofrock/filetunnel/README.md

 This is a "normal" server such as a VPS, that you can access via SSH from the source system.

-A port (to configure inside the script) must be accessible from outside, at least from the destination system.
+A port must be mapped/accessible from "outside", at least from the destination system.

 On ssh, (reverse) tunneling must be enabled.
 Ensure that you have this setting in `/etc/ssh/sshd_config`: